interfacevisionblog/interfacevisionblog.github.com/_posts/2013-11-13-design-our-technology.md

 This "reference" is actually a special type of part, called a locator, which is able to locate information contained within data structures.
 For example, a HashTable would have a HashTableLocator and an Array would have an ArrayLocator.

 #### How Do We Initialize Parts?
-Since Interface Vision is a [visual programming language](http://en.wikipedia.org/wiki/Visual_programming_language), users drag and drop parts to create them.
+Since Interface Vision is a [visual programming language](http://en.wikipedia.org/wiki/Visual_programming_language), users drag and drop parts to create instanced of them.
 Usually, a user will attach a new part to the property of an existing part.

 We store and load all of these attached parts in a configuration file using serialization.
 An example of just such a configuration is shown in [Source-1.5](#id-s1-5-top) and [Source-1.7](#id-s1-7-top).